Humanity is stepping down from the gambling table.

 AI participates in its own improvement.
 This means that AI is not just a passive product waiting for human iteration but becomes a participant in its own evolution.
 The speed of technological progress no longer depends on human promotion but starts to depend on AI's ability, and AI's ability itself is being accelerated.

-AI replaces humans in activities that we have always considered "most human", such as socializing, relationship maintenance, and self - expression.
-The changes at this level are the most psychologically impactful because it shakes not whether your job still exists but whether you need to be present for these things.
+AI replaces humans in activities that we have always considered "most human," such as socializing, maintaining relationships, and self - expression.
+The changes at this level are the most psychologically impactful because it shakes not whether your job still exists but whether you need to be present for the activity.

 The spring of 2026 may become a historical turning point because landmark events occurred at these four levels within just two months.